Craft East Buyers’ Expo FAQ

 Imagine your booth as your store and as such, a business establishment.
 You should be prepared to do the business of selling your product and have the basic tools for selling.
 These should include: order pad, business cards, brochures and a price list.
 If you plan to sell to U.S. Buyers, then you should have a second price list with your product in U.S. dollars.
 You should be certain of your terms of sale i.e. C.O.D., net 30 days, and of any show specials or volume discounts, as well as shipping processes and costs.

 What type of buyers will I see at Craft East?

 Is there anything else I need to know?

 The booth spaces at Craft East are expected to fill up fast, due to a limited amount of space available.
-Applications are sent out to potential exhibitors by email.
+All applications and jurying are done through the web portal system.
 We suggest completing your application process and deposit at the earliest possible date to ensure your receive your requested showcase location.
 If you would like to be included in our email distribution and notified of upcoming show information, please contact the Craft East office.